Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Materials and methods

 \subsubsection{Architecture and Training Details}

-We use ResNet101~\cite{he2016deep}, pre-trained on ImageNet, as our image encoder $\imgenc$, following previous works showing that ImageNet features are effective at representing phenotypic changes in morphological profiling~\cite{kraus2016classifying,pawlowski2016automating,godinez2017multi,cross2022self}.
-We replace the final fully-connected layer with a new randomly initialized layer of hidden dimension size 256 and fine-tune only this new layer, with the pre-trained encoder frozen during training.
-Since models pre-trained on ImageNet typically expect 3-channel inputs, we preprocess 5-channel microscopy images by converting each channel separately into a 3-channel image (as expected by the pre-trained ImageNet encoder) by duplicating the image 3 times along the channel axis.
+We use ResNet101~\cite{he2016deep}, pre-trained on ImageNet, as our image encoder $\imgenc$, following previous works showing that ImageNet features are effective at morphological profiling~\cite{kraus2016classifying,pawlowski2016automating,godinez2017multi,cross2022self}.
+We replaced the final fully-connected layer with a new randomly initialized layer of hidden dimension size 256 and fine-tune only this new layer, with the pre-trained encoder frozen during training.
+Since models pre-trained on ImageNet typically expect 3-channel inputs, we preprocessed 5-channel microscopy images by converting each channel separately into a 3-channel image by duplicating the image 3 times along the channel axis.
 Each microscopy channel is separately preprocessed in this manner and inputted into the encoder to output an encoding of dimension $256$.
 We concatenate the outputted encodings from the 5 original microscopy channels to obtain a final image representation with dimension $256\times 5=1280$.

-To encode chemical compounds, we represent them as ECFP4 fingerprints with a radius of 2~\cite{rogers2010extended}, which represents molecular structures as circular neighborhoods of atoms.
+To encode chemical compounds, we represented them as ECFP4 fingerprints with a radius of 2~\cite{rogers2010extended}, which represents molecular structures as circular neighborhoods of atoms.
 The ECFP4 fingerprint transforms a molecular structure to a bit-vector embedding which captures patterns within a two-bond radius around each atom, enabling efficient comparison of molecular structures.
 The compound encoder, $\compenc$, is trained from scratch. $\compenc$ contains 4 fully-connected hidden layers of dimensionality 2048 each and interleaved with batch normalization and ReLU activations, receives as input the ECFP4 fingerprint, and outputs a molecular encoding of dimension 2048.
 We also tested starting from a pre-trained 3D molecular encoder, UniMol~\cite{zhou2023uni}, but observed in initial experiments that this did not improve performance.